Board & Leadership

 Meet the Team

-President: Allison Glackin
+Treasurer: Allison Glackin

 Allison is a former qualitative market research consultant.
 Allison and her husband, George, packed up and moved from Cincinnati to Asheville where they enjoy the year-round outdoorsy lifestyle – hiking, biking and kayaking.
 An outdoor advocate, Allison believes that greenways make for a happier and healthier community.

-Vice-President: Mark Cobb
+Past President: Mark Cobb

 Retired from career in finance/insurance, Stockton moved here in 2006.
 He spent many summers in WNC as a youth, visiting relatives with roots in Buncombe County since the 1800’s.
 Avid hiker and traveler.
 A good walk seems to slow life down.
 It’s hard to miss things at 3 mph and the greenways are perfect for that.